THREE RULES OF EXECUTOR LIABILITY FOR DEBTS OF AN ESTATE

 We have a lot of experience with these difficult situations, both as advisor and executor and welcome inquiries.

-Ultimately if the estate is bankrupt (assets less than liabilities) then your best bet is usually the following:
+If the estate is bankrupt (assets less than liabilities) then your best bet is usually the following:

 a) do not meddle with the estate or start taking on the role of the executor,